GoogleCloudPlatform/istio-samples/multicluster-gke/single-control-plane/README.md

 ```

-## 6 - Connect Cluster 2 Istio to Cluster 1
+## 6 - Connect Cluster 2 to Cluster 1

 This step generates a [Kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#define-clusters-users-and-contexts) file for the remote Cluster 2, then adds it as a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/)
 to Cluster 1.